DarkRiDDeR/js-table-cell-selector/README.md

 #### onStartSelect(event, cell)
 Occurs at the starting of a selection

-#### onSelect(event, cell)
+#### onSelect(prevState, cell, coord)
-Occurs when a new cell is selected, starting from the second cell.
+Occurs when a new cell is selected, starting from the second cell (triggered on each cell in the selection).
 The first is triggered onStartSelect

+**prevState** - flag that is true if the cell has already been selected otherwise false

 #### onFinishSelect(event)
 Occurs at the finishing of a selection